-- 🐶 Lymphoma for dogs: Are there alternatives to the CHOP protocol?
+- 🐶 Lymphoma in dogs: Are there alternatives to the CHOP protocol?

-- 📖 What does research on new therapy say?
+- 📖 What does research say about the new therapy?

 - 💉 How does the alternative protocol work?